babelouest/glewlwyd/docs/GETTING_STARTED.md

 #### HTTP authentication

-With this user backend module, every time a user/password access is required, Glewlwyd will use the login/password provided to authenticate to the HTTP service configured and return the result: user valid, user invalid or server error.
+With this user backend module, every time a user/password access is required, Glewlwyd will use the login/password provided to authenticate on the HTTP service configured and return the result: user valid, user invalid or server error.
 You must set at least one scope that will be available for all users connecting via this backend.

 This module is read-only, and no user data will be stored in Glewlwyd's storage system, except the user sessions.
 Which means getting the user list of an HTTP backend will always return an empty list and getting the details of any username will return a build-up JSON object with the following data: